Mental Models: Why They Matter in Product Adoption

-The question at hand is how do we train people to use and adopt a product that they are not familiar with, especially when there are language, cultural, and sociological barriers?
+How do we train people to use and adopt a product they are unfamiliar with, especially when language, cultural, and sociological barriers exist?

-To answer that, I need to dive into the concept of mental models and how it affects UX research, behavioral change, and user's decision-making.
-But first, we need to know how people process information.
-For example, when a person is looking at an object, they are only using 40% of their brain to process that object visually.
-This means that a person understands the context of that object in other ways, and one of those ways is through mental models.
+To answer that, I need to dive into the concept of mental models and how it affects UX research, behavioral change, and user decision-making.
+However, first, we need to know how people process information.
+For example, when a person is looking at an object, they only use 40% of their brain to process that object visually, meaning that a person understands the object's context in other ways, which is through their mental models.

 Mental models describe someone's thought processes regarding how something works in the real world.
-It represents their surrounding environment, the relationships between its countless parts, and a person's innate perception about their acts and consequences.
-For example, if a person looks at a $100 bill, visually, they see a green rectangle with words on it.
-That's the 40% visual.
-The remaining 60% is what that green rectangle represents to that person.
-Depending on that person's experiences in life, that dollar bill can mean very little or everything.
-It can define loss or financial success.
-Think of the feeling of that dollar bill in your hand; is it crisp or soft and crumbly?
-The point is, when we look at a $100 bill, we may visually see something similar, but it may represent something different to each individual based on unique experiences.
+It represents their surrounding environment, the relationships between its countless parts, and a person's innate perception of their acts and consequences.
+For example, suppose a person sees a $100 bill sitting on a table.
+In that case, they see a green rectangle piece of paper with words printed on it, representing one's visual response to that object, which utilizes 40% of the brain to make that connection.
+The remaining 60% is what that green rectangle represents to that individual and the tactile feeling that creates a connection between the person and the object.
+Depending on one's experiences in life, that dollar bill can mean drastically different things.
+For example, it can define loss to one person while representing financial success to another.
+The dollar itself can be crisp or soft and crumbly, also representing different lifecycles of that dollar.
+The point is, when we look at a $100 bill, we may see something similar, but it may represent something different to each individual based on unique experiences.